rodralez/NaveGo/README.md

 * Dr. Paolo Zoccarato for his comments on attitude conversion.

-* Mr. Daniel Lu, GIS Analyst at Western Heritage, for his comments on the sign of acceleration when accelerometers sens gravity.
+* Mr. Daniel Lu, GIS Analyst at Western Heritage (Canada), for his comments on the sign of acceleration when accelerometers sens gravity.